(last updated 21 November 2025)

 Finally, banns for the marriage of George and Caroline's fourth daughter, Caroline Gertrude Setter (1891-1956) - pictured on the right - to Albert Arthur Perrin (both of whom belonged to the Holloway parish) were read at St James Church, Holloway in Islington in London on 18 September, 25 September and 2 October 1910.
 The marriage did not proceed and the 'Symonds family tree' on Ancestry tells us Caroline later married a Henry Williams (who was born in 1888) at the Camberwell Register Office in 1912.
 It adds that Caroline died in 1956 and she and Henry had three children: 1) Philip Ernest Williams (1915-2002); 2) Maud Marion Jessie Williams (1917-2009) who married Federick William Symonds (1912-70) at the Wandsworth Town Hall on 23 September 1939 and had three children (all male); and 3) Eveline Katherine Williams (1923-31).

 George and Caroline's eldest son, Herbert George Setter (1880-1947), married Louisa Sarah Kempton (1876-1953) at St Mary Magdalene Church at Bermondsey on 6 September 1903.
 According to the 'Steve Whitby Family Tree' on Ancestry Louisa's parents were George Kempton (1848-92) and Sarah Maria Meredith (1857- ) who were married in Sussex in 1874 and had a second daughter, Rhoda Celia Elizabeth Kempton, in 1882.
 The census returns and electoral rolls for London show that Herbert and Louisa lived initially at Bermondsey, then Deptford and then Camberwell where Herbert worked as a fruit market porter.
 The 1911 census has them at 539 Old Kent Road and indicates they then had four children, all living.
-The 1939 England and Wales Register has Herbert G. Setter (born 17 June 1879 and working as a Covent Garden Porter), Louisa Setter (22 June 1876, home duties), Connie Setter/Smith (12 November 1906, hd), Grace Setter, (married and born on 4 December 1912) and Megan Setter/Whitby (married stationer born 10 December 1917) all living at 539 Old Kent Road Camberwell (there may be one more entry that had been officially closed).
-The 1945 roll has them at 59 St Mary's Road in Camberwell where Herbert and Louisa died in 1947 and 1953 respectively.
-They had at least eight children we are aware of all of whom were born at Bermondsey:
+The 1921 England Census has Hebert and Louisa still at 539 Old kent Road Camberwell with by then eight children all of whom were born at Bermondsey: Eva (17 year-old dressmaker), Connie (14, part-time student), Cecilia (12, student), Lawrence (10), George (9), Herbert (7), Philip (5) and Megan Setter (3).The 1939 England and Wales Register has Herbert G. Setter (born 17 June 1879 and working as a Covent Garden Porter), Louisa Setter (22 June 1876, home duties), Connie Setter/Smith (12 November 1906, hd), Grace Setter, (married and born on 4 December 1912) and Megan Setter/Whitby (married stationer born 10 December 1917) all living at 539 Old Kent Road Camberwell.
+The 1945 roll has them at 59 St Mary's Road in Camberwell where Herbert and Louisa died on 19 January 1947 and 12 February 1953 respectively.
+The UK and Ireland, Find a Grave website shows they are buried together in the Camberwell New Cemetery in Southwark (Square 69, Grave 9318).
+As noted, Herbert and Louisa had eight children we are aware of all of whom were born at Bermondsey::

-(1) Eva Rhoda Hilda Setter (1904-35) who married Victor Bernard Connell (1901-84), the son of William Hopkins Connell and Sarah Ann Palmer, at Camberwell in Surrey in 1928.
-The London electoral rolls show Victor and Eva living at 115 Grove Park in Camberwell in 1929.
+(1) Eva Rhoda Hilda Setter (1904-35).
+Eva married Victor Bernard Connell (1901-84), the son of William Hopkins Connell (1858-1937) and Sarah Ann Palmer (1855-1935), at Camberwell in Surrey in 1928.
+The London electoral rolls show Victor and Eva - pictured on the left at the time of their wedding - living at 115 Grove Park in Camberwell in 1929.
 Sometime after this they moved to King's Lynn in Norfolk where Eva died in 1935.
-They appear to have had at least one child who is still living.
-According to the 'Pimmett Family Tree' on Ancestry, Victor re-married in 1935 and died at Ipswich in Norfolk in 1984.
+The 'Connell Family Tree' on Ancestry tells us they had three children - a girl and two boys - one of whom married a daughter of a Kent couple Albert Thomas Graves (1896-1982) and Rose Victoria Ruth Austin (1906-80).
+The 'England & Wales National Probate Calendar, 1858-1995' shows Victor was living at 20 Norbury Road Ipswich in Norfolk at the time of his death on 1 October 1984.

 (5) George Setter (1911-91).
 Born at Bermondsey, George was working as a warehouseman when he enlisted in the British Army on 23 July 1919 and served in the Machine Gun Corps for four years rising to the rank of Sergeant.
 The England and Wales Civil Registration Marriage Index, 1916-2005 shows George married Queenie Ethel Eames (1907-83) in the Stoke Newington RD of London in 1938.
 Born at Shoreditch in London, Queenie's parents were Charles Federick and Lilian Ethel Eames.
 The 1939 England and Wales Register has George Setter, a bank messenger born on 19 October 1911, and Queenie E. Setter, viewer of aircraft components born on 30 April 1907, living at 41 Cecilia Road Hackney in London.
-Ancestry's Surrrey England Electoral Registers, 1832-1962 have them at 18 Caen Wood Road in Ashstead in Surrey in 1948 (a Hebert H. and Eileen Eves were registered at the same address).
+Ancestry's Surrey England Electoral Registers, 1832-1962 have them at 18 Caen Wood Road in Ashstead in Surrey in 1948 (a Hebert H. and Eileen Eves were registered at the same address).
 Queenie died at Ashstead on 22 April 1983 and George at Ramsgate in Kent on 5 September 1991.
-We don't think they had childen.
+We don't think they had children.

-From the 'Steve Whitby Family Tree' on Ancesty, (L/R): Megan Whitby nee Setter, George Whitby,
+and shows, (L/R): Megan Whitby nee Setter, George Whitby, Louisa Setter (Megan's mother),

-Louisa Setter (Megan's mother), brother Philip Setter, brother George Setter and his wife Queenie.
+brother Philip Setter, brother George Setter and his wife Queenie.

 British military records obtained from Ancestry.com show that George Setter jnr enlisted in the Army on 10 September 1914 and was allocated to the East Surrey Regiment.
 He went to France with the British expeditionary Force on 30 August 1915, serving there for 45 days in the Ist Battalion Machine Gun Corps and reaching the rank of Cpl.
 He was then in England from 14 September until 10 December 1915 before returning to France where he served until 15 February 1919.
 He served as a corporal in Britain's post-war Army for two years and later lived with his parents and siblings.
 George died in the Brent RD of Greater London in 1973.
 Although still to be confirmed, we don't think he married.